 The Customs House guard raises his spyglass for a closer look at the petitioners, who exclaim,”You no stoppee me! me no China manee, me Corea manee; allee samee Melican manee.”

-The gaggle of Chinese men behind their spokesperson appear to find the claim amusing.
+The gaggle of Chinese men behind their spokesperson appears to find the claim amusing.

 *Denis Kearney was a self-described soldier against the Chinese immigrants.
 In California, San Francisco Wasp illustrator George Keller frequently depicted Kearney wearing military garb, and in particular, a bicorn hat.
 Nast also picked up the symbolism when referring to Kearney, though it cannot be determined this was his intent for this specific drawing.